Author: Sherryl Andria

 Rose Cookies – Mangalorean Kokkisan

-Crispy treat of rose cookies are traditionally prepared before new year in South-Indian Christian households are always available in Mangalore supermarkets during Christmas with varieties of other crispy and savory Christmas snacks.
+Rose cookies are traditionally prepared before New Year in South-Indian Christian households.
+They are always available in Mangalore supermarkets during Christmas.
+There, you can find varieties of other crispy and savory Christmas snacks.

-Kokis are made using a special round iron mould in the shape of a flower with a long handle to hold called as ‘kokis achchuwa’ that I bought from Mangalore the last time I visited home.
-I have also seen a few different designs of moulds here in Singapore which can also be used to make kokis.
-In Mangalore we call it Kokkisan (or kokis), Rose cookies because of its rose-shape named in various regions, in Scandinavia (Swedish or Norwegian) its called Rosette cookies, Achu murukku in Tamil and Achappam (Malayalam) in Kerala.
+Kokis are made using a special round iron mould.
+The mould is in the shape of a flower with a long handle to hold.
+This is called ‘kokis achchuwa.’
+I bought it from Mangalore the last time I visited home.
+I have seen a few different designs of moulds here in Singapore.
+They can also be used to make kokis.
+In Mangalore, we call it Kokkisan (or kokis).
+It is called Rose cookies because of its rose-shape.
+In various regions, it is named differently.
+In Scandinavia (Swedish or Norwegian), it’s called Rosette cookies.
+It’s known as Achu murukku in Tamil and Achappam (Malayalam) in Kerala.
 Similar mould is also available on Amazon Rose cookie mould.

-Rose cookies are not baked but deep-fried from either freshly ground rice grains or rice flour batter that contain coconut milk, sesame seeds and egg.
-Some recipes use other additional spices to make savory varieties.
-It might get a bit tricky at first but once you get a hold of how it works with the batter and the mould it is very easy.
-If you prepare with rice grains make sure to get the Kerala idli Rice which are usually available at Indian stores and make a thin batter with the other ingredients mentioned below.
+Rose cookies are not baked.
+They are deep-fried from either freshly ground rice grains or rice flour batter.
+These contain coconut milk, sesame seeds, and egg.
+Some recipes use other extra spices to make savory varieties.
+It might get a bit tricky at first.
+Once you get a hold of how it works with the batter and the mould, it is very easy.
+If you prepare with rice grains, make sure to get the Kerala idli rice.
+These are usually available at Indian stores.
+Make a thin batter with the other ingredients mentioned below.

 How to use a new cookie mould?